matteobolner/pySERRF/README.md

 Documentation can be found at https://pyserrf.readthedocs.io

-TODO: Implement cross-validation
+TODO: Implement cross-validation (almost done)
 TODO: Verify if injection time is accounted for with current code
 TODO: Add documentation
+TODO: Add more tests
 TODO: Add CLI